Help us improve iucn.org

 The newly established Biodiversity Taskforce (BD TF), formed of representatives of the economies of South East Europe, met for the first time on November 14 2017 in Belgrade.
 Participants underlined the importance of fostering regional cooperation and giving a unified voice on issues concerning biodiversity protection.
 Conclusions from the meeting were presented at the Ministerial Conference of Southeast European Nations held during the Climate Change Conference –UN COP 23.

-A panel on Nature-Based Solutions (NBS) was held in the IUCN Pavilion at the UNFCCC COP23, on November 10, to present the work that have been done by IUCN and its partners in assessing how countries have integrated ecosystems/nature-based solutions within their Nationally Determined Contributions (NDCs), from different perspectives, and how they can build on them further together.
+An expert panel on Nature-Based Solutions (NBS) was held in the IUCN Pavilion at the UNFCCC COP23, on November 10, to present the work that have been done by IUCN and its partners in assessing how countries have integrated ecosystems/nature-based solutions within their Nationally Determined Contributions (NDCs), from different perspectives, and how they can build on them further together.

 National and regional government officials as well as representatives from the European Commission, business and civil society took part in a panel discussion organised by IUCN Europe at the UNFCCC COP23 in Bonn on Tuesday 14 November on the role of nature-based solutions in helping Europe to mitigate and adapt to climate change.
 The discussion provided an opportunity to exchange best practices on nature-based solutions as well as ideas for scaling-up implementation in Europe.